 3 – An Efficient, Easy-to-Use Customer Portal

 A telematics provider can collect all the vehicle data in the world, but if it doesn’t have a strong client-facing portal, then its clients won’t be able to access the data easily – and that data will be far less useful.
-In instances like this, companies often request and insights directly from the provider every time they need it, which can be incredibly frustrating for companies hoping to move quickly and efficiently.
+In instances like this, companies often have to request the data and insights directly from the provider every time they need it, which can be incredibly frustrating for companies hoping to move quickly and efficiently.
 This can also create unnecessary confusion or downtime, as there is often more back-and-forth between the vehicle telematics provider and the company in question with the company trying to obtain the exact information it needs.

 Therefore, an efficient and easy-to-use customer portal can make all the difference in how well a telematics provider is truly performing for its clients.
-Ideally, a provider’s portal will allow a company to run its own reports for the data areas that make the most sense for its , whether those be insurance mileage, IFTA mileage, International Registration Plan (IRP) numbers or something else entirely.
+Ideally, a provider’s portal will allow a company to run its own reports for the data areas that make the most sense for its particular business, whether those be insurance mileage, IFTA mileage, International Registration Plan (IRP) numbers or something else entirely.
 Companies should have the ability to log on to a provider’s portal and run the reports they need, at any time or place they choose to do so.

 ACERTUS Has Telematics Solutions